AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/51.jpg)

-<aside class="notice">PRO TIP: when, you insert the resistor, bend the leads of the resistor so that it doesn’t fall out from the PCB while you’re soldering it</aside>
+<aside class="notice">PRO TIP: When, you insert the resistor, bend the leads of the resistor so that it doesn’t fall out from the PCB while you’re soldering it</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/52.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/53.jpg)